Jump to Noonday

 A Medieval work by a successor of Columba, Adamnan's Life of St. Columba, is online, should you desire more information.

-Some photos of Iona, taken by the web author in June 2002, are online.
+Some photos of Iona, taken in June 2002, are online.

 Prayer